How to Create a Go-To-Market Strategy

 Next, refer to your unique value proposition to determine how it applies to each buyer persona.
 Cleanr’s overall value proposition applies to its entire customer base, but each type of customer will appreciate its services for different reasons.
 Convenient home care services can save Workaholic Wendy valuable energy and stress, whereas Cleanr’s main value offering for Jetsetting James is peace of mind.

-With each persona’s pain points and value offerings recorded, you can complete the matrix by creating a concise message that communicates how your product can help solve each buyer’s problems.
+With each persona’s pain points and value offerings recorded, you can complete the matrix by creating a concise message communicating how your product can help solve each buyer’s problems.
 Once your messaging is finalized, return to your ICP description to decide where to broadcast your message to ensure it actually reaches your target audience.
 For example, Workaholic Wendy might be too busy to watch much TV, but she does spend plenty of time on LinkedIn.
 Use your positioning matrix to identify what platforms you can use to best connect with each type of buyer.

 Step 4: Outline Your Pricing Strategy